An all-magnonic neuron with tunable fading memory: Materials and Methods

 \subsection{PyTorch neural network training}

-To benchmark the feasibility of the all-magnonic neuron, we implemented the activation function predicted by our model as a custom activation function into the PyTorch framework \cite{paszke.2019.pytorch}.
+To benchmark the usefulness of the neurons nonlinearity, we implemented the activation function predicted by our model as a custom activation function into the PyTorch framework \cite{paszke.2019.pytorch}.
 We first computed the activation function $\sigma(x, P_{\mathrm{Pump}}, f_{\mathrm{Pump}})$ on a 3D grid of the input intensity, pump power $P_{\mathrm{Pump}}$, and pump frequency $f_{\mathrm{Pump}}$ of the neuron.
 We used this tensor to construct a fast and differentiable interpolator using PyTorch's \texttt{grid\_sample} function with bilinear interpolation.
 The additional parameters $P_{\mathrm{Pump}}$ and $f_{\mathrm{Pump}}$ were mapped to an unconstrained form using a sigmoid function, ensuring smoothness and learning within the parameter bounds.
 The activation function was furthermore extended to take the square of the input, $c_{\mathrm{out}} = \sqrt{\sigma(c_{\mathrm{in}}^2)}$.
 This treatment leaves the network computation in the amplitude domain while mimicking the neuron’s intensity sensitivity, allowing activation from both positive and negative amplitudes.

-The network architecture consisted of a fixed preprocessing pipeline, followed by sparsely connected fan-in layers responsible for the actual classification.
+The network architecture consisted of a fixed preprocessing pipeline, followed by sparsely connected fan-in layers.
 The preprocessing stage included two convolutional layers intended as linear feature extractors suitable for passive wave-based or FPGA-based implementations (kernel size 3, padding 1; channel progression: 1~$\rightarrow$~32~$\rightarrow$~64), each followed by a single 2$\times$2 max pooling kernel to reduce the spatial resolution from $28 \times 28$ to $7 \times 7$.
 If strict physical consistency is required, this operation could be replaced by an average pooling layer.

 The output of preprocessing was passed through three sparsely connected neural network layers with dimensionality reductions of 3136~$\rightarrow$~448, 448~$\rightarrow$~64, and 64~$\rightarrow$~8, with block-wise connection ratios of 7:1, 7:1, and 8:1, ensuring sparse connectivity throughout the classification layers and remaining within the hardware constraint of at most $10 \times 10$ fully connected neurons.
 The final classification layer mapped 8~$\rightarrow$~10 output classes.
 The custom neuron activation function was applied in all fan-in and output layers.
 For the bottlenecked variant of the network, we exceeded this hardware constraint by reducing the second-to-last layer from 8 to 4 neurons, resulting in a 16:1 connection ratio.
 This configuration was intentionally chosen to restrict the model capacity and highlight how the additional degrees of freedom provided by trainable neuron parameters can improve performance when the network capacity is limited.